Rollercoaster (1977 film): Reception

-Box Office
+Box office

-Despite having been released in the late spring of 1977, and being overshadowed by the smash hit Star Wars, it went on to be a moderate success at the box office.
-However it was considered a financial disappointment and Universal lost enthusiasm for Sensurround films.
+Despite having been released in the late spring of 1977 and being overshadowed by the smash hit Star Wars, it went on to be a moderate success at the box office.
+However, it was considered a financial disappointment, and Universal lost enthusiasm for Sensurround films.

 Critical

 Reviews were mixed.
-Vincent Canby of The New York Times called the film "effective pop entertainment that, like an amusement-park ride, deals in the sensation of suspense for the foolish fun of it."
+Vincent Canby of The New York Times called the film "effective pop entertainment that, like an amusement-park ride, deals in the sensation of suspense for the foolish fun of it".

-Gene Siskel of the Chicago Tribune gave the film 1.5 stars out of 4 and called it "a traffic accident masquerading as a movie" with "one of the dullest villains imaginable."
+Gene Siskel of the Chicago Tribune gave the film 1½ stars out of 4 and called it "a traffic accident masquerading as a movie" with "one of the dullest villains imaginable".

-Charles Champlin of the Los Angeles Times wrote in a positive review that the film "is not so much a disaster story as an unexpectedly articulate and well-polished piece of cat-and-mouse suspense whose derivation is more from Hitchcock than, say, Irwin Allen."
+Charles Champlin of the Los Angeles Times wrote in a positive review that the film "is not so much a disaster story as an unexpectedly articulate and well-polished piece of cat-and-mouse suspense whose derivation is more from Hitchcock than, say, Irwin Allen".

-Gary Arnold of The Washington Post wrote that "The Sensurround process, fundamentally unnecessary as it is, supplements the subjective visual thrills effectively."
+Gary Arnold of The Washington Post wrote, "The Sensurround process, fundamentally unnecessary as it is, supplements the subjective visual thrills effectively."
 He added, "There's such a disparity of interest between the locations themselves and the melodramatic motions the actors are required to go through that one could easily believe Universal had a greater stake in the amusement park business than the movie business."

-Kenneth Turan, then also of The Washington Post, stated that "I was going take the high road, be the Father Flanigan of film criticism, and say there is no such thing as a bad movie, that standards are relative, tastes differ.
+Kenneth Turan, then also of The Washington Post, stated, "I was going take the high road, be the Father Flanigan of film criticism, and say there is no such thing as a bad movie, that standards are relative, tastes differ.
 Then I saw 'Rollercoaster.'
 'Rollercoaster,' slambang title notwithstanding, is a singularly tepid piece of work, so dull not even Sensurround can keep you fully awake.
 Yes, I cried when it was finally over, there is such a thing as a bad movie, and this is it.
 By the next morning, I'd calmed down, decided 'Rollercoaster' had its virtues after all, and was maybe even marginally entertaining."

-Variety said that, 'The rollercoaster rides are the picture’s highlights and they are fabulous.'
-Time Out London felt that 'the results should have been sensational,' but that, 'ultimately the film-makers botched the job.
-Many of the best runs are interrupted by close-ups, and the filler plot is dumb in the extreme.'
+Variety said, "The rollercoaster rides are the picture’s highlights and they are fabulous."
+Time Out London felt that "the results should have been sensational", but that "ultimately the film-makers botched the job.
+Many of the best runs are interrupted by close-ups, and the filler plot is dumb in the extreme."

-The film holds an approval rating of 50% on review aggregator website Rotten Tomatoes as of May 2022, based on 16 reviews.
+The film holds an approval rating of 53% on review aggregator website Rotten Tomatoes as of May 2023, based on 17 reviews.